Powderuner/Library-Books-Management/README.md

 # Library Books Management System

-A modern and efficient Library Books Management System built with CodeIgniter 4, Docker, and MySQL.
+A modern and efficient Library Books Management System built with CodeIgniter 4 and MySQL.
 This application provides a complete solution for managing library books, including CRUD operations, form validation, and a responsive user interface.

 ## 🚀 Features